infantej2/StubEnhancer/README.md

 2. We assume that the *Years After Graduation* column in our data set maps 1:1 with years experience.
 3. We assume that the salaries are for individuals working in the fields they have degrees in, however, in reality not everyone who gets a degree works in their field.
 4. Our machine learning model has an RMSE of approximately $11,000.
 An ideal RMSE would be magnitudes lower.
 However, it currently predicts along the trend line that we would expect.
 So, although not entirely accurate, it is useful to users.
+5. Our application layout is not suited for mobile devices, and some screen resolutions will cause un-intended visual issues.

 ------
 ## Running StubEnhancer Locally